CXH-Research/DocShadow-SD7K/README.md

 accelerate config
 accelerate launch train.py
 ```
-If you have no idea how to use accelerate, please refer to <a href="https://github.com/huggingface/accelerate">Accelerate</a>.
+If you have difficulties on the usage of accelerate, please refer to <a href="https://github.com/huggingface/accelerate">Accelerate</a>.

 ### Inference
 You may first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TESTING in config.yml